ualbertalib/era-batch-script/README.md

 - authenticated
 - embargo

 **embargo_end_date:** Using the latest publication date available, add the embargo period to calculate when the item is set to become available.
+Although the investigation script should not allow you to input dates any other way, ensure that the format is YYYY/MM/DD.

 **visibility_after_embargo:** Controlled vocab.
 This field should not be filled if the item is not embargoed.
 Should be one of the following:
 - public